tobiasrausch/alfred/README.md

 BAM Feature Annotation
 ----------------------

 Alfred can also be used to annotate peaks from ChIP-Seq or ATAC-Seq experiments.
+For instance to annotate overlapping/neighboring genes up to a distance of 10,000bp:

-`./src/alfred annotate -g gtf/Homo_sapiens.GRCh37.75.gtf.gz <peaks.bed>`
+`./src/alfred annotate -d 10000 -g gtf/Homo_sapiens.GRCh37.75.gtf.gz <peaks.bed>`

 Example E. coli data set